 Smith's Wood is a very popular 11-18 sports college, in challenging circumstances; we are an incredibly popular choice for students and their parents.
-Having moved into our new, £26 million, building in September 2009, we also welcomed our first cohort of post-16 students.
+Having moved into our new, £26 million, building in September 2009, we also welcomed our first cohort of post-16 students of which there are now 140 students in Key Stage 5.
 Pupils and staff at Smith's Wood benefit from educational facilities that are second to none; our sports facilities really are unrivalled!
 We have made unprecedented academic progress since 2006 and in October 2012 we were judged as a GOOD school by Ofsted.